Billingham: Religion

 Billingham is home to several religious communities, the largest of which are the Church of England and the Roman Catholic Church.

 The Church of England community is served by a single Team Parish, with five parish churches: St. Cuthbert's, St. Luke's, St. Mary Magdalene, St. Aidan's, and St. Peter's.
 The parish covers all of Billingham, the Clarences, Cowpen Bewley, Newton Bewley, and Wolviston.
 It is part of the Church of England Deanery of Stockton in the Archdeaconry of Auckland, which itself is within the Diocese of Durham.

 The Roman Catholic community is served by three parishes, Our Lady of the Most Holy Rosary Parish Billingham, St. John the Evangelist and St. Joseph's.
 These parishes are based in Hexham and Newcastle's St Hilda Partnership.
 The Parish Priest is the Rev John Butters.There is also St Michaels RC Secondary School in Billingham, which is part of the Carmel Trust based in Darlington.

 The Christian community is also served by two Methodist churches, one Baptist church and a Pentecostal Church called "New Life" based on Low Grange Avenue.
 There is also a Church of Jesus Christ of Latter-Day Saints and a Kingdom Hall of Jehovah's Witnesses.

 The Spiritualist community is served by one Spiritualist Church located on Chapel Road, TS23 1DX, just off The Green.
 This is the second oldest Church in Billingham and started out life as a Methodist church that was then sold on to the Spiritualist National Union when the Methodists needed a larger premises.
 The chapel has been serving Spiritualism and the local community since 1932.

 Transport

 Road

 Billingham is served by the A19 running to Sunderland in the north and Thirsk in the south.

 Billingham is also served by the A689 to Hartlepool in the east and Bishop Auckland in the west.

 Rail

 Billingham railway station is on the Durham Coast Line with hourly services provided by Northern to Newcastle and the MetroCentre in the north and to Stockton and Middlesbrough in the south.
 Grand Central provide an express train from Sunderland to London but the service does not currently serve Billingham.

-The original Billingham railway station closed in the late 1960s and moved a mile east along the line.
+The original Billingham railway station was closed in the late 1960s and moved a mile east along the line.
 Rail services were infamously operated using Pacer trains which were in essence converted Leyland National buses, but these were withdrawn in late 2019 due to them not meeting government disability requirements.